Frequently Asked Questions

 How many hand transplants have been performed world-wide?

-Close to 100 hand and arm transplants have taken place world wide as of Jan 1st, 2014.
+More than 100 hand and arm transplants have taken place world wide as of Jan 1st, 2015.

 What are the outcomes of hand transplantation?